nromsdahl/legit/README.md

     --help, This help text

   Signals:
-    The chisel process is listening for:
+    The legit process is listening for:
       a SIGUSR2 to print process stats, and a SIGHUP to short-circuit the client reconnect timer